N1CNmod/narrowone-mod/! README.md

 This is a group of cool mods for narrow.one including lots of features.
 They are all made by N1CN members.
 We encourage everyone to use these mods in gameplays.

 # Overview
 Welcome to the N1CN Mod.
-This mod is designed for Narrowone (especially N1CN) players.
+This mod is designed for all Narrowone players.
 We hope everyone can manage to get a cool mods made by us.

 # What do the mods do
 Custom User Interface: This mod provides a Custom User Interface with Chinese new year theme.
 (Partially borrowed from T7)

-Free Camera: Provides Advanced Camra Controls for players to spectate a match.
+Free Camera Spectating: Provides Advanced Camra Controls for players to spectate a match.

 Image substitution: The icon for flags and players will be changed.
 (Partially borrowed from T7)